dakota-kallas/Shell/README.md

 ## How the software was tested

 This repository is set up with an automatic set of tests that can be run and checked against for a valid output with the `make check` command.
 Those tests can be found in the `.\given-tests\` directory, along with their expected outputs.
 There is another set of tests that can be found in the `.\tests\` directory which help test behavior of the program given behavior that is either unusual or touches a specific requirement of the tool.
 Details on each test can be found in the `README.md` in the `.\tests\` directory.

-## Known bugs and problem areas

-- Error handling can be weird if waitpid ever fails (defaulting to return -1)